Edamame – with Sriracha Sea salt and Meyer Lemon

 The edamame is immature green pea pods of the soybean plant.
 It is naturally gluten-free and low calorie, contains no cholesterol and is a fantastic source of protein, iron, and calcium.
 It is an especially important source of protein for those who pursue a plant-based diet.

 Edamame contains manganese, vitamin K, potassium, and magnesium.
 Manganese helps in building strong bones while vitamin K plays a role in adding to bone density.
 Both potassium and magnesium contribute to preventing the onset of osteoporosis.
-Also, soybeans contain antioxidants which help the body rid itself radicals and toxins.
+Also, soybeans contain antioxidants which help the body rid itself of radicals and toxins.
 This is useful in strengthening the body’s immunity.

 That is just a few facts about it.